api7/lua-resty-etcd/api_v3.md

 * `key`: string value.
 * `opts`: optional options.
     * `timeout`: (int) request timeout seconds. set 0 to disable timeout.
     * `revision`: (int) revision is the point-in-time of the key-value store to use for the range.
-If revision is less or equal to zero, the range is over the newest key-value store.
+If revision is less than or equal to zero, the range is over the newest key-value store.
 If the revision has been compacted, ErrCompacted is returned as a response.
     * `limit`: (int) limit is a limit on the number of keys returned for the request.
 When limit is set to 0, it is treated as no limit.
     * `sort_order`: (int [SortNone:0, SortAscend:1, SortDescend:2]) sort_order is the order for returned sorted results.
     * `sort_target`: (int [SortByKey:0, SortByVersion:1, SortByCreateRevision:2, SortByModRevision:3, SortByValue:4]) sort_target is the key-value field to use for sorting.
     * `keys_only`: (bool) keys_only when set returns only the keys and not the values.
     * `count_only`: (bool) count_only when set returns only the count of the keys in the range.

-Read the directory.
+To read the directory.

 ```lua
 local res, err = cli:readdir('/path/to/dir')